-(i) Net Income (Loss) per Unit - basic is calculated in accordance with IFRS by dividing the Net Income (Loss) by the amount of the weighted average number of outstanding REIT Units and Class B LP Units.

-(ii) Net Income (Loss) per Unit - diluted is calculated in accordance with IFRS by dividing the Net Income (Loss) by the amount of the weighted average number of outstanding REIT Units, Class B LP Units, DUs, PDUs, RDUs and IDUs granted as at December 31, 2021, to certain Trustees and management of the REIT.

-(iii) The FFO and AFFO per Unit - basic is calculated by using the weighted average number of outstanding REIT Units and Class B LP Units.
+- (i) Net Income per Unit basic is calculated in accordance with IFRS by dividing the Net Income by the amount of the weighted average number of outstanding REIT Units and Class B LP Units. - (ii) Net Income per Unit diluted is calculated in accordance with IFRS by dividing the Net Income by the amount of the weighted average number of outstanding REIT Units, Class B LP Units, DUs, PDUs, RDUs and IDUs granted as at December 31, 2022, to certain Trustees and management of the REIT. - (iii) The FFO and AFFO per Unit basic is calculated by using the weighted average number of outstanding REIT Units and Class B LP Units.
 The FFO and AFFO per Unit basic comparable numbers were adjusted in accordance with the Real Property Association of Canada's White Paper on Funds from Operations & Adjusted Funds from Operations for IFRS issued in February 2019.
 FFO and AFFO per Unit are non-IFRS ratios.
-See Section 1 "General Information and Cautionary Statements - Non-IFRS Financial Measures" of this MD&A.

-(iv) The FFO and AFFO per Unit - diluted is calculated by using the weighted average number of outstanding REIT Units, Class B LP Units, DUs and IDUs granted as at December 31, 2021 to certain Trustees and management of the REIT.
-The FFO and AFFO per Unit - diluted comparable numbers were adjusted in accordance with the Real Property Association of Canada's White Paper on Funds from Operations & Adjusted Funds from Operations for IFRS issued in February 2019.
+See Section 1 "General Information and Cautionary Statements Non-IFRS Financial Measures" of this MD&A. - (iv) The FFO and AFFO per Unit diluted is calculated by using the weighted average number of outstanding REIT Units, Class B LP Units, DUs and IDUs granted as at December 31, 2022 to certain Trustees and management of the REIT.
+The FFO and AFFO per Unit diluted comparable numbers were adjusted in accordance with the Real Property Association of Canada's White Paper on Funds from Operations & Adjusted Funds from Operations for IFRS issued in February 2019.
 FFO and AFFO per Unit are non-IFRS ratios.
-See Section 1 "General Information and Cautionary Statements - Non-IFRS Financial Measures" of this MD&A.
+See Section 1 "General Information and Cautionary Statements Non-IFRS Financial Measures" of this MD&A.

-The increase in rental revenue and NOI is primarily attributable to the forty property acquisitions completed since the REIT's IPO.
-The net income (loss) is also impacted by the fluctuations in fair value adjustments of Class B LP Units, investment properties and interest rate swaps.
+The increase in rental revenue and NOI is primarily attributable to property acquisitions subsequent to 2020.
+Net income is also impacted by fluctuations in fair value adjustments of Class B LP Units, investment properties and interest rate swaps.